British Columbia New Democratic Party: Foundation and early history: 1933–1951

-Solidification as opposition party
+Solidification as opposition party: 1951–1972

-After the coalition fell apart in 1951, the government introduced the alternative vote electoral system, allowing voters to make two choices.
-They expected that Conservative voters would list the Liberals as their second choice and vice versa.
+After the coalition fell apart in 1951, the government introduced the alternative vote electoral system, allowing voters to mark alternate preferences to allow the vote to be transferred if necessary.
+They expected that Conservative voters would list Liberal candidates among their alternates and vice versa.
 The government hoped to prevent the CCF from winning in a three-party competition, but they did not realize that a new fourth party was on the rise: the BC Social Credit League.

-In the 1952 election, the Liberals and Conservatives were decimated.
-The Social Credit League was the main beneficiary of the new voting system: many non-CCF voters chose Social Credit as either their first or second choices.
-Social Credit emerged as the largest party, with one seat more than Winch's CCF.
+In the 1952 election, the Liberals and Conservatives were decimated, receiving 200,000 fewer votes than in the previous election.
+Social Credit League candidates received 100,000 more votes than in the previous election and also benefited from the vote transfers allowed in the new election system: many Liberal and Conservatives voters chose Social Credit candidates as their alternate choices.
+Social Credit emerged as the largest party in the Legislature, with one seat more than Winch's CCF.
 The Social Credit party chose a new leader, W. A. C. Bennett.

-When Social Credit lost a motion of no confidence in the legislature in March 1953, Winch argued that the CCF should be allowed to try to form a government rather than the house being dissolved for an early election.
-The Liberals, however, refused to support the CCF's bid to form a government, and new elections were called.
+When Social Credit lost a motion of no confidence in the legislature in March 1953, Winch argued that the CCF should be allowed to try to form a government rather than the house being immediately dissolved for an election.
+Liberals, however, refused to support the CCF's bid to form a government, and an election was called.

 In the 1953 election, Bennett won a majority government, and both the Liberal and the Conservative parties were reduced to fringe parties.
-Throughout the 1950s, Bennett's new electoral movement was able to keep the CCF at bay.
-This period coincided with the height of the Cold War, and Bennett effectively used the scare tactic of the "Red Menace" against the CCF, referring to them as the "socialist hordes".
+Throughout the 1950s, Bennett's new electoral movement kept the CCF at bay.
+This period coincided with the height of the Cold War, and Bennett effectively used the scare tactic of the "Red Menace" against the CCF, referring to it as the "socialist hordes".

-Renaming

 In 1960, the CCF joined with the Canadian Labour Congress nationally to create the New Party, which then in 1961 became the "New Democratic Party" (NDP).
 This reflected the formation of the national party from an alliance of the CCF and unions in the Canadian Labour Congress.
-Bennett managed to keep the CCF and the NDP out of power throughout the 1960s through four successive general elections.
+Bennett kept the CCF and the NDP out of power throughout the 1960s, winning four general elections.
 Each time, Bennett used the "Red Menace" tactic as a wedge issue against the NDP and its leaders: Robert Strachan and, in the 1969 general election, Thomas Berger.